keertan-copart/swagger_ui_documenter/README.md

     # TODO:  - this won't be in description

     # name: has to be a unique name for service
-    # summary:  sample_name use -d anywhere in this line to make it deprecated
+    # summary:  sample summary; use -d anywhere in this line to make it deprecated
     # description: sample_description
     #
     # multiple line description